CASE 13 / ITALY Client Story Training Wear Brand · 2026

 3,500 PCS FIRST DROP

-The client already had proven styles, but their rebrand introduced a new color system across leggings, bras and training tops.
-They needed 12 styles re-produced without changing fit, while keeping six custom Pantone colors consistent across first production and repeat orders.
+Grazi Marotti Sportswear already had proven styles, but their rebrand introduced a new color system across leggings, bras and training tops.
+The Italy-based brand needed twelve styles re-produced without changing fit, while keeping six custom Pantone colors consistent across first production and repeat orders.
+Grazi Marotti Sportswear’s positioning depended on color discipline — the new palette was the visible signal of the rebrand, and any color drift between the first drop and subsequent reorders would visibly fracture the relaunch.

 Brand names are anonymized at our clients' request, but project details, timelines and outcomes are accurate.
 References available on request during your supplier qualification process.